The vet lived across the street from Sean*. He was a vet by profession but also through duty and experience. Once lean, he no longer is.

 I asked him if he had ever heard of a Portuguese army officer, Otelo Saraiva de Carvalho.
 He wasn’t sure.
 I said that I had interviewed him almost forty years ago and this is what he told me.
 As an officer in the colonial army, serving in Angola and Guinea-Bissau, it was his role in intelligence to interrogate captured guerrillas, including members of the MPLA.
 He, and like-minded officers who had interrogated FRELIMO guerrillas in Mozambique, came to the conclusion that the freedom fighters were right and that they were wrong!

-These radical left-wing officers returned to Portugal and organized a coup, known as the Carnation Revolution, and on 25 April, 1974, they overthrew the Salazar dictatorship and began the withdrawal from the colonies.
+These radical left-wing officers returned to Portugal and organized a coup, known as the Carnation Revolution, and on 25 April, 1974, they overthrew Lisbon’s Caetano authoritarian regime, and began the withdrawal from the colonies.
 It was de Carvalho on a visit to Havana who told Castro that they had no objection to a Cuban intervention in Angola.

 Several times South African forces invaded Angola, to destabilize the infant government, and to attack bases of the Namibian liberation army, SWAPO.
 The US financed and armed Jonas Savimbi’s pro-West Angolan guerrilla army UNITA which was opposed to the MPLA.
 President Gerald Ford had referred to Savimbi as “his man” in the conflict.